 - What are the risks to my children based on my cancer and the treatment I receive?

 - Can you refer me to a reproductive endocrinologist?

 When experiencing infertility, a woman cannot get pregnant or maintain a pregnancy after a year of trying.
 There are many different causes of infertility for cancer patients.
 Discuss your risks with your health care provider before treatment begins or as soon as possible if you have already started treatment.
-You can also learn information about fertility preservation in our Fertility Preservation Options for Women article, or by contacting LIVESTRONG Cancer Navigation Services to speak with a Navigator.
+You can also learn information about fertility preservation in our Fertility Preservation Options for Women article.
 We recommend setting up an appointment with your gynecologist or another member of your health care team to discuss your fertility concerns or questions and asking for a referral to a fertility clinic or specialist for expert help.